janpetzold/az305-learning/README.md

 Subnet addresses can't be modified after creation, they can only be deleted.
 Address spaces can be modified after creation.

 All Azure resources connected to a VNet have outbound connectivity to the Internet by default.
+VNets can be set to "External" so they are accessible via internet.
+VNets can span resource groups but not subscriptions.

 Because it's easy to implement and deploy, and it works well across regions and subscriptions, virtual network peering should be your first choice when you need to integrate Azure virtual networks.